kaspanet/dnsseeder/README.md

 ## Setting up DNS Records

-To create a working set-up where dnsseeder can provide IPs to kaspad instances, set the following DNS records:
+To create a working set-up where the DNSSeeder can provide IPs to kaspad instances, set the following DNS records:
 ```
 NAME                        TYPE        VALUE
 ----                        ----        -----